Ronald William Gainer

 Ronald William Gainer (born August 24, 1947) is an American prelate of the Roman Catholic Church.
-He has been serving as the bishop of the Diocese of Harrisburg in Pennsylvania since 2014.
+He served as the bishop of the Diocese of Harrisburg in Pennsylvania from 2014 to 2023.
 He previously served as bishop of the Diocese of Lexington in Kentucky from 2002 to 2014.

 Biography

-Early life
+Early life and education

-Ronald Gainer was born on August 24, 1947, in Pottsville, Pennsylvania, as an only child to parents of Eastern European descent.
-He attended St. Charles Borromeo Seminary in Overbrook, Philadelphia, where he obtained a Bachelor of Arts degree in 1969 and a Master of Divinity degree in 1973.
+Gainer was born on August 24, 1947, in Pottsville, Pennsylvania, as an only child to parents of Eastern European descent.
+He attended St. Charles Borromeo Seminary in Philadelphia, where he obtained a Bachelor of Arts degree in 1969 and a Master of Divinity degree in 1973.

 Priesthood

-Gainer was ordained to the priesthood by Bishop Joseph Mark McShea for the Diocese of Allentownon May 19, 1973.
-After his ordination, Gainer served as pastor of Holy Trinity Parish in Whitehall.
-He also served as secretary of the diocesan tribunal, secretary for Catholic life and evangelization, and judicial vicar.
-Gainer then attended the Pontifical Gregorian University in Rome, earning a Licentiate in canon law in 1986.
-He was raised by the Vatican to the rank of honorary prelate on August 20, 1991.
+Gainer was ordained to the priesthood at Saint Thomas Moore Church in Salisbury Township, Pennsylvania, by Bishop Joseph Mark McShea for the Diocese of Allentown on May 19, 1973.
+After his ordination, Gainer served as pastor of Holy Trinity Parish in Whitehall Township, Pennsylvania.
+He also served as secretary of the diocesan tribunal, as secretary for Catholic life and evangelization, and as judicial vicar.
+Gainer attended the Pontifical Gregorian University in Rome, earning a Licentiate in canon law in 1986.
+The Vatican raised him to the rank of honorary prelate on August 20, 1991.

 Bishop of Lexington

-On December 13, 2002, Gainer was appointed the second Bishop of the Diocese of Lexington by Pope John Paul II.
-He received his episcopal consecration on February 22, 2003, from Archbishop Thomas Kelly, with Bishops Edward Cullen and Joseph Kurtz serving as co-consecrators.
-In 2004, Gainer urged Catholic politicians who supported abortion rights to refrain from receiving Communion.
+On December 13, 2002, Gainer was appointed the second bishop of Lexington by Pope John Paul II.
+He received his episcopal consecration at the Cathedral of Christ the King in Lexington, Kentucky, on February 22, 2003, from Archbishop Thomas Kelly, with Bishops Edward Cullen and Joseph Kurtz serving as co-consecrators.
+In 2004, Gainer urged Catholic politicians who supported abortion rights for women to refrain from receiving communion.